Capital punishment in the United States: Debate

-Capital punishment is a controversial issue, with many prominent organizations and individuals participating in the debate.
-Amnesty International and other groups oppose capital punishment on moral grounds.
+Amnesty International opposes capital punishment because it breaches human rights, in particular the right to life and the right to live free from torture or cruel, inhuman or degrading treatment or punishment.
+Other groups oppose capital punishment on moral grounds.

 Some law enforcement organizations, and some victims' rights groups support capital punishment.

 The United States is one of the four developed countries that still practice capital punishment, along with Japan, Singapore, and Taiwan.

 Religious groups are widely split on the issue of capital punishment.
-The Fiqh Council of North America, a group of highly influential Muslim scholars in the United States, has issued a fatwa calling for a moratorium on capital punishment in the United States until various preconditions in the legal system are met.
+The Fiqh Council of North America, a group of Muslim scholars in the United States, has issued a fatwa calling for a moratorium on capital punishment in the United States until various preconditions in the legal system are met.

 Reform Judaism has formally opposed the death penalty since 1959, when the Union of American Hebrew Congregations (now the Union for Reform Judaism) resolved "that in the light of modern scientific knowledge and concepts of humanity, the resort to or continuation of capital punishment either by a state or by the national government is no longer morally justifiable."
 The resolution goes on to say that the death penalty "lies as a stain upon civilization and our religious conscience."
 In 1979, the Central Conference of American Rabbis, the professional arm of the Reform rabbinate, resolved that, "both in concept and in practice, Jewish tradition found capital punishment repugnant" and there is no persuasive evidence "that capital punishment serves as a deterrent to crime."

 In October 2009, the American Law Institute voted to disavow the framework for capital punishment that it had created in 1962, as part of the Model Penal Code, "in light of the current intractable institutional and structural obstacles to ensuring a minimally adequate system for administering capital punishment".
 A study commissioned by the institute had said that experience had proved that the goal of individualized decisions about who should be executed and the goal of systemic fairness for minorities and others could not be reconciled.
 As of 2017, 159 prisoners have been exonerated due to evidence of their innocence.